pugetmesh/pugetmesh.github.io/docs/meshtastic/equipment.md

 # Meshtastic Equipment
 The following sections detail our builds and installations around the area.
 Additionally you will find approximate coverage maps of each node.
-Use these to help get connected if you are inside the coverage (red) areas.
+Use these to help get connected if you are inside the coverage areas (red).

 ### Build Tips: